araobp/sensor-network/README.md

-# Mini PLC with PIC16F1
+# Mini PLC with Microchip PIC16F1

 This is a project to develop mini PLC in a building-block manner.